Energy Healer and Intuitive Medium Donna McGrath to be Featured on Close Up Radio

 She says that no matter how much chaos surrounds us never let it undermine our faith because we can truly heal ourselves.
 She is here to show us the truth of who we are authentically so we can and will live a more limitless abundant life that we were always meant to live.

-Close Up Radio will feature Donna McGrath in an interview with Jim Masters on Thursday September 19th at 3pm EST
+Close Up Radio will feature Donna McGrath in an interview with Jim Masters on Friday September 20th at 11am Eastern

 Listen to the show on BlogTalkRadio